 We collected all the information about Barcelona, such as:

-As well as many other information.
+As well as much other information.

 With a beautiful Castle on the edge of the city, Teguise offers not only a beautiful city but also good weather all year around.